Bessie Smith: Grammy Hall of Fame

 Three recordings by Smith were inducted into the Grammy Hall of Fame, an award established in 1973 to honor recordings that are at least 25 years old and that have "qualitative or historical significance".

 National Recording Registry

 In 2002, Smith's recording of "Downhearted Blues" was included in the National Recording Registry by the National Recording Preservation Board of the Library of Congress.
 The board annually selects recordings that are "culturally, historically, or aesthetically significant".

 "Downhearted Blues" was also included in the list of Songs of the Century by the Recording Industry of America and the National Endowment for the Arts in 2001, and in the Rock and Roll Hall of Fame's 500 songs that shaped rock 'n' roll.

 Inductions

 In 1984, Smith was inducted into the National Women's Hall of Fame.

 U.S. postage stamp

 The U.S. Postal Service issued a 29-cent commemorative postage stamp honoring Smith in 1994.

+Other

+In 2023, Rolling Stone ranked Smith at No. 33 on their list of the 200 Greatest Singers of All Time.